rsmets/personal-site/src/content/work/jtlabs/vinyl-finance.md

   - Community
 ---

-Welcome to Vinyl Finance, home to the grooviest algorithmic token fork pegged to $FTM on the Fantom Opera network and first of its kind Vinyl tNFT Marketplace
+Vinyl Finance, home to the grooviest algorithmic token fork pegged to $FTM on the Fantom Opera network and first of its kind Vinyl tNFT Marketplace.